 Usually made from steel, the posts either need to be concreted into the ground or fixed to hard landscaping with bolt-down plates.
 This makes the trellis a long-term, hardwearing option, allowing annual vegetables to be grown alongside perennials.

 There are few climbing perennial vegetables, but a number of fruits will come back stronger each year, including kiwis, grapes, blackberries, raspberries and blueberries, as well as pears and apples, which can be espaliered.

 This metal trellis design by Garden Requisites (opens in new tab) is available in a choice of galvanized, aged or painted metal, and will weather beautifully over time.

 12. Support low-growing vegetables with a mini trellis

 Not all climbing vegetables grow tall and some non-climbers also need support too.
 These clever mini vegetable garden trellis ideas incorporate wire loops supported by bamboo canes – and are a fabulous solution if you are looking for small garden ideas.

 Tall climbing plants, which may require staking, are perfectly accommodated, and the design shows how well it works for growing kale.
 But the idea is also suited to other crops such as dwarf peas, peppers and shorter chili plants.

 As well as supporting plants, the mini trellis provides a demarcation between different areas of the veg patch.

-When planning your vertical vegetable garden, don't forget to include some fruit trees.
-Apples and pears are perfect for espaliering, which means the branches are trained to grow flat against against a support such as trellis.
+When planning your vegetable garden trellis ideas, don't forget to include some fruit trees.
+Apples and pears are perfect for espaliering, which means the branches are trained to grow flat against a support such as a trellis.